Phaius: Taxonomy and naming

 The genus Phaius was first formally described in 1790 by João de Loureiro and the description was published in his book Flora Cochinchinensis.
 The specific epithet (Phaius) is derived from the Ancient Greek word phaios meaning "dusky" or "brown", referring to the brownish colour of the flowers of many species in this genus.

 List of species

-The following is a list of Phaius species recognised by the World Checklist of Selected Plant Families as at October 2018:
+The following is a list of Phaius species recognised by Plants of the World Online as of September 2023: